 In 2015 she participated in the world's first International Jazz Voice Conference in Helsinki and presented one of her methods to practice improvisation, together with other colleagues from all over the world.

-As a teacher she is a permanent member of the faculty at the Ingesund School of Music at Karlstad University and is also frequently invited as a guest lecturer at other music schools and programs.
+As a teacher she is a permanent member of the faculty at the Ingesund School of Music at Karlstad University and is also frequently invited as a guest lecturer at other music schools, courses and programs.
+In the summer of 2019 she will also give singing courses in Stockholm.